-The Defense Innovation Board has recommended six ethical principles with regard to the use of artificial intelligence by the Department of Defense in combat and noncombat operations.
+The Defense Innovation Board has recommended five ethical principles with regard to the use of artificial intelligence by the Department of Defense in combat and noncombat operations.

 The board said Thursday DoD should ensure that its use of AI platforms is responsible, equitable, traceable, reliable and governable.